Student and child at graduation

 • Priority Registration for Student Parents and Caregivers for Adult Family Members (only undergraduate students)

-Undergraduate students with dependent children and students who are caregivers for adult family members can apply to receive priority registration.
+Undergraduate students responsible for providing for children and students who are caregivers for adult family members can apply to receive priority registration.
 Visit the Transfer and Reentry Center website for more details or to apply.

 • Tutoring